 - Identifying and Using Evidence-Based/Informed Resources to Address MCH Issues – This resource brief provides links to selected trainings and related tools on the topic of evidence-based and informed resources to address MCH issues.
 It is one in a set of MCH Navigator resources developed to support the MCH workforce's efforts to improve access to health care; use quality improvement tools to guide effective transformation; foster integration within public health and across sectors; support change management that will result in health improvements for MCH populations; and enhance training and networking opportunities.

 - Title V Transformation Tools – Six skill sets have been identified by the National MCH Workforce Development Center to support overall implementation of the Title V National Performance Measures: (1) advancing equity; (2) analytical and assessment skills; (3) building and sustaining partnerships; (4) financial and management skills; (5) implementation; and (6) leadership and systems thinking skills.
 These learning tools present evidence-based/informed strategies to address these skill sets for each National Performance Measure topic area.

 - Social Work Policy Institute (SWPI) Partnership to Promote Evidence-Based Practice – promotes the use of evidence-based mental health treatments in social work research and education.

-For more information about programs included in AMCHP’s Innovation Station database, contact Ki'Yonna Jones.
+For more information about programs included in AMCHP’s Innovation Station database, contact Lynda Krisowaty.
 Please be sure to include the title of the program in the subject heading of your e-mail.